-An important step in planning a successful online store is charting your pain product groups and their sub categories.
-Intentionally structuring and naming your product groups will allow the web customer to find product quickly and easily.
+An important step in planning a successful online store is charting out a plan for product groups and their sub-categories.
+Intentionally structuring and naming your product groups will allow the web customer to find products quickly and easily.

-It is important to plan the product arrangement for an e-commerce website before entering folder templates and information.
-The ideal number of root product groups on a website is between 6 and 20 although less than 6 or more than 20 can be accommodated.
+It is important to plan the product arrangement for an E-commerce website before entering folder templates and information.
+The ideal number of root product groups on a website is between 6 and 20, although fewer than 6 or more than 20 can be accommodated.

 Each one of these groups may contain subgroups.
 The arrangement of product groups and web pages will be directly related to the organization of the inventory folders within EBMS.
 Subgroups can vary from a few subgroups to dozens or even a hundred or more if necessary.
 It is important to organize products in groups and subgroups that simplify the navigation process of finding products or groups of products.
 For example, the first level of product groups is shown below: